JustinXHale/instructlabdocs/index.md

 - [Prerequisites](prerequisites.md)
 - [Installation Guide](install.md)

-The workflow has been broken into four intuitive parts:
+The workflow has been broken into five intuitive parts:

+- **Prerequisities** - What you need to get started
-- **Install** – Setting up prerequisites and installing InstructLab.
+- **Install** – Setting up installing InstructLab.
 - **Run/Chat** – Using InstructLab for model interaction.
 - **Learn/Contribute** – Adding new knowledge and skills to the model.
 - **Train** – Training the model with new data.